KatjaZaitseva/MLZoomCamp_UberPricePrediction/README.md

 **Current solution:** Let's also imagine that right now, Uber has a simple model for predicting price with just one parameter - distance.
 This model will represent our baseline model.

+**Main use case:** The output of the model will be used in the app to show customers the price for the ride that they requested.

 ---

 ## Table of Contents